sul-dlss-deprecated/revs/README.md

 ### Day to day working

-Getting up to date
+1. Getting up to date
-1. git checkout develop
+git checkout develop
-2. git pull
+git pull

-Working
+2. Working
-3. git checkout working
+git checkout working
-4. now make updates and commit them on 'working'
+# do stuff
+git add
+git ci -m 'my changes'

-Getting Develop Up to date
+3. Getting Develop Up to date
-5. git checkout develop
+git checkout develop
-6. git pull
+git pull
+# look for new updates here: if you have updates, head to step 4, otherwise head to step 5

-If there are changes
+4. If there are changes
-7. git checkout working
+git checkout working
-8. git rebase develop
+git rebase develop
-9. git checkout develop
+git checkout develop

+5. Merge and push
-10. git merge working
+git merge working
-11. git push
+git push

-12. Head back to step 3 to continue working
+6. Head back to step 2 to continue working

-You can skip steps 7,8, and 9 if 'git pull develop' doesn't bring down any updates so you know 'working' is already up to date.
+You can skip steps 4 if the 'git pull' in step 3 doesn't bring down any updates so you know 'working' is already up to date.
-Step 8 is where you could have merge conflicts.
+Step 4 is where you could have merge conflicts.
 But now you resolve them on 'working' so when you then merge back to 'develop' (after fixing the conflicts), the git history is linear and doesn't show any merge commits.